 Primary and Secondary Media Concentration — Students must complete 12 hours of a primary media concentration and six hours from a secondary media concentration from the areas of Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking, or Sculpture.

 Art Electives — Students must complete two courses (6 credit hours) in studio art electives that are outside of their primary and secondary areas.
-With approval from the Art Department, students could also take these hours outside of the department.
+With approval from the Art Department, students could also take these hours outside of the school.